-As the result of several months working together as a staff and with the Board of Trustees, we have deepened the museum’s commitment to diversity and inclusion, and those commitments are now woven into our vision for the future.
-I encourage you to read our mission statement and our newly adopted strategic plan, also below.
+The museum’s strategic plan underscores art as the core of the Nelson-Atkins mission, supported by responsible and ethical actions that will sustain us into the future.
+We have deepened the museum’s commitment to diversity and inclusion, and those commitments are now woven into our vision for the future.
+I encourage you to read our mission statement and strategic plan, also below.

-I hope you will visit the museum soon and feel a sense of possibilities for the days ahead.
+I hope you will visit the museum soon, and often.

 The Nelson-Atkins Museum of Art invites all people to explore the art in its care, and through its broad collection, the depths and complexities of human experiences.

 We welcome and provide free access to everyone to enjoy and contemplate artistic creations from 5,000 years ago to present day.
 We believe that art has the ability to uplift, surprise, challenge, and transform.
 It gives expression not only to distant cultures and times, but also to immediate voices and issues, and provides avenues for exploring the world, past and present, and for informing our future.

 We nurture the people who are dedicated to the museum’s success and who care for the collection and campus, and we support and learn from our audiences and our communities.
 Through this, we create ambassadors for a better society.
 With art as our focus, the Nelson-Atkins strives to create a sense of belonging for all people.

 Evelyn Craft Belger (CHAIR)

 Sandra Lawrence (TREASURER)

 Ramón Murguía (SECRETARY)